 Items tagged “muscle”

-Infraspinatus is one of the four muscles that make up the rotator cuff, the others being: supraspinatus, teres minor and subscapularis. origin: infraspinatus fossa of the scapula insertion: greater tuberosity of the humerus innervation: suprascapular nerve (C5-6) action: external rotation G...
+The Infraspinatus muscle is one of the four muscles that make up the rotator cuff, the others being: supraspinatus, teres minor and subscapularis. origin: infraspinatus fossa of the scapula insertion: middle facet of the greater tubercle of the humerus innervation: suprascapular nerve (C5-6) ...

 Diagnosis almost certain